tlwilliams895/curriculum-docs/src/guide/admonitions.rst

 Admonition Usage
 ----------------

 Strive to use admonitions consistently.
-Admonitions are effective only when they enhance the readibility of a text.
+Admonitions are effective only when they enhance the readability of a text.
 If admonition usage is inconsistent, then readers will learn to ignore the titles, decreasing the effectiveness of all admonitions.

 .. note::

    The Note is probably the most widely used admonition.
-It should be used to call attention to a an important point.
+It should be used to call attention to an important point.
 Often, Notes will also deviate from the main flow of discussion a bit.

 .. warning::